ACTION ALERT ON NATIONAL IMMUNIZATION FUNDING

 2. In your message, give an example of why your state needs additional funding for vaccine program operations and infrastructure, and vaccine purchases.
 Sample talking points are included below.

-3. Your representative may have signed on to the same letter last year.
+3. Your senators may have signed on to the same letter last year.
 If so, thank their office and ask for their continued support by signing on again this year.
 The list of members who signed on last year is below.*

 Contacting a Congressional Office